-the Diploma in Education (D.Ed.)
-(Two years course) of Maharashtra State Educational Research and Training Council, Pune with English as one of the subject of passing.
+- (iii) the Diploma in Education (D.Ed.)
+(Two years programme) of Maharashtra State Educational Research and Training Council, Pune with English as one of the subject of passing.

-iv) Minimum Two Years course after 10th standard approved by Government of Maharashtra with English as one of the subject of passing.
+OR - (iv) Minimum Two Years programme after 10th standard approved by Government of Maharashtra with English as one of the subject of passing.